-Types of Signal Boosting Phone Cases
+Types of Phone Cases that Boost Signal

 Passive booster cases offer no signal amplification.
 What they do is extend antennas from the case, usually one antenna for 3G signal and another for 4G signal.

-The idea behind these passive booster cases is that a larger antenna on the case should be able to pull in a better signal than your phone’s internal antenna, and therefore provide a reception boost.
-However their ability to provide that expected reception boost is limited because the antennas that extend from the case are not connected to your phone’s internal antenna.
+The idea behind these passive signal booster cases is that a larger antenna on the case should be able to pull in a better signal than your phone’s internal antenna, and therefore provide a reception boost.
+However, their ability to provide that expected reception boost is limited because the antennas that extend from the case are not connected to your phone’s internal antenna.

-But your phone, in addition to receiving signal from the tower, also transmits signal back to the tower to complete the communication loop.
-A signal booster case does not boost this uplink signal going from phone to tower.
-As a result, incoming signal is stronger because of the booster case, but the outgoing signal is not.
+But your phone, in addition to receiving a signal from the tower, also transmits the signal back to the tower to complete the communication loop.
+A cell phone booster case does not boost this uplink signal going from your phone to the tower.

-If any phone can’t transmit signal reliably back to the tower, the communication loop is broken.
+If any phone can’t transmit signals reliably back to the cell tower, the communication loop is broken.
 This could cause your cell connection to drop or to fade in and out intermittently.
 Remember those old “Can you hear me now?” commercials on TV?
 That’s the kind of poor reception we’re talking about.

-Data signal test on an active cell booster case.
+We also did a data signal test on an active cell booster case.